You really can have an awesome, positive breastfeeding experience for you and your baby, and get a breast pump totally covered ($200+ value).

 It’s totally normal to be worried about this experience.
 It’s something that should be completely natural, but breastfeeding for the first time can be totally weird – after all, your breasts are YOURS.

-You might especially be worried if you’re in the military or are a military spouse, and don’t have the time or things you need to help make sure that this is a comfortable and rewarding experience. —> Get your free breast pump through Tricare here.
+You might especially be worried if you’re in the military or are a military spouse, and don’t have the time or things you need to help make sure that this is a comfortable and rewarding experience. —> Get your breast pump through Tricare here.

 Here is a good place to start: